CollectionBuilder/cb-docs/docs/pages/basics.md

 Not all page stubs need to appear in the nav (especially if you aren't using it)!
 If a page stub exists, Jekyll will still generate the page whether it is in nav or not.
-You can add a link to the page in your content.
+You can add a link to a page in other content pages, even if the page is not in the main nav.